lino-framework/book/docs/tutorials/polls/mysite/index.rst

     row) and 14 choices.
 It seems that everything is duplicated because `initdb` does nothing when database is `:memory:`.

-Read more about Python fixtures in :ref:`lino.tutorial.dpy`, or simply stay here and learn by doing.
+Read more about Python fixtures in :doc:`/tutorials/dumpy/index`, or simply stay here and learn by doing.